When can I apply to Westchester Community College?

 I’ve applied for Financial Aid.
 How do I know when it’s been awarded?
 Do I need to do anything else?

-You can check your award status on your MyWCC account – go to ‘Student Center’ and select the ‘Financial Accounts’ tile, and then “View Financial Aid”.
-When it is processed, your award information will appear here.
+You can check your award status on your MyWCC account – go to ‘Student Self-Service Center’ and select the ‘Financial Aid’ tile.
 Also, click on the ‘Tasks’ tile to check if any additional documents are required.
 Some applications are selected for verification; if yours is selected, your “TO DO LIST” will display a list of documents you must submit to the Financial Aid Office.
 These must be submitted before your aid can be awarded.

 How long does it take for my Financial Aid to be awarded?